shivamsihare/Angular2Twitter/README.md

 * This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.3.
 * It is built on Angular.
 * Uses Material Design and Flexbox.
+* Uses Angular UI Router for preserving state in Angular.

 Make an app on Twitter api [here](https://apps.twitter.com/).
 Provide callback url as "http://localhost:4200/callback".